spanner/radiant-sites-extension/README.markdown

 ### Compatibility ###

-This ought to be a drop-in replacement for the core multi_site.
-It differs from the original in that it will create a default site if none exists, but this should happen invisibly.
+This differs from the original in that it will create a default site if none exists, but this should happen invisibly.

 This version of multi_site does cause failures in radiant's main tests, usually when a site is required but the tests don't supply it.
 I will probably add a 'lax mode' at some point that doesn't mind if no site is defined.

 ### Scoped resources ###

-If you want to site-scope a model class (let's say you want your photo galleries to be site-specific as well as your pages), all you have to do is add a line to the top of the class:
+If you want to site-scope a model class (let's say you want your assets to be site-specific as well as your pages), all you have to do is add a line to the top of the class:

 	is_site_scoped